John Brown Cook Foundation Inc

 How to Apply

 The John Brown Cook Foundation does not have a public application process.
-As a private family foundation, grants appear to be made at the discretion of the board of trustees, likely to institutions and organizations with which they have established relationships or that align closely with their documented mission.
+As a private family foundation, grants appear to be made at the discretion of the board of trustees, likely to institutions and organisations with which they have established relationships or that align closely with their documented mission.

 The foundation does not maintain a website or publish application guidelines.
-Organizations interested in funding should be aware that this foundation typically identifies grant recipients through trustee connections and institutional relationships rather than through open solicitation.
+Organisations interested in funding should be aware that this foundation typically identifies grant recipients through trustee connections and institutional relationships rather than through open solicitation.

 Decision Timeline